NoroffFEU/development-platforms/src/content/docs/caching/redis/redis-case-study.md

 [For a list of available Redis versions see here.](https://hub.docker.com/_/redis/tags)

-### Accessing the Redis with redis-cli
+### Accessing Redis using redis-cli

-As we are using docker to run Redis. we will be using the redis-cli bundled with the docker container.
+As we are using docker to run Redis, we will be using the redis-cli bundled with the docker container.
-Then run the following in the terminal:
+Run the following in the terminal:

 ```shell
 docker exec -it redis-test-server redis-cli
 ```

-#### The new instructions in command step by step:
+#### The new instructions in command step by step

 - exec
-This subcommand tells docker we want to execute a command inside the docker container.
+This subcommand tells docker we want to execute a command inside the container.
 - -it
 This stands for interactive terminal and means we want the to see and interact with the terminal inside the container.
 - redis-test-server